ArduinoDenis/ardenhub_fishing/README.md

 - Fishing Zones: Designated places for fishing
 - Fish Market: Sell your catch

-## 📝 Commands

-No specific commands are needed.
-Everything works through interactions with NPCs and designated zones.

 ## 🔧 Support

 For support, you can:
 - Open an issue on GitHub
-- Contact the author on Discord
+- Contact the author on [Discord Official](https://discord.gg/s9bjshtmjG)

 ## 👨‍💻 Author